petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 Keep in mind that you'll be able add different LaTeX style and config files later on if the generic article template doesn't suit your needs.
-Also, if you have ideas for templates you think should be included, drop a note in a
+Also, if you have suggestions for templates you think should be included, drop a note in a
 [new GitHub issue](https://github.com/calkit/calkit/issues/new).